-We’ve taken a deep dive into four commonly asked about areas when it comes to closing a card with outstanding balance still on it.
+We’ve taken a deep dive into some commonly asked about areas when it comes to closing a card with an outstanding balance still on it.

-If you’re wondering what you can do about an open credit card that’s still got balance on it, we’ve taken a start to finish look at everything from the pros and cons to alternative optio
+If you’re wondering what you can do about an open credit card that’s still got a balance on it, we’ve taken a start-to-finish look at everything from the pros and cons to alternative options.

 Can you close a credit card with a balance?